tjwei/gh_show/README.md

 ## Create your own slides
-The slides is in JSON format, you need to convert your slides into jpg or png files. slides2png.ipynb demostrate how to use python and spynner to convert reveal.js slides into png files. paste the base url, banner file name, and the slide JSON into slide data textarea, and then press "load slides" button.
+The slides is in JSON format, you need to convert your slides into jpg or png files. slides2png.ipynb demostrate how to use python and spynner to convert reveal.js slides into png files.
+(the original slides can be found  at http://b81.org/s/pyconcn_zhs.html or  https://drive.google.com/open?id=0B67hU53wKsamLTNqdG96VjRlaXc&authuser=0 in PDF format)

+Paste the base url, banner file name, and the slide JSON into slide data textarea, and then press "load slides" button.

 ## Leap motion
 You need to calibrate the camera first.